paciorek/future-kubernetes/blog_post.md

 ```

-In many cases you may want these packages installed on both the server
+In many cases you may want these packages installed on both the scheduler
 pod (where RStudio Server runs) and on the workers.
 If so, make sure to modify the lines above in both the `scheduler` and `worker` stanzas.

 To modify the number of workers, modify the 'replicas' line in the 'worker' stanza of the `values.yaml` file.